Jetbuilt/jetbuilt-api-docs/source/includes/_products.md

 --------- | -----------
-model | The model name (required) short_description | A short product description longer_description | A longer product description part_number | The part number
+model | The model name (required) short_description | A short product description long_description | A longer product description part_number | The part number
 discontinued | If the product is active or discontinued.
 Default is `false`. url | A product URL